Heavyweight Performers: 7 Plastic Components with Superior Strength

 There are various types of plastics available in the market with different characteristics and features.
 Some are heavy, some are lightweight, some are transparent, and many more.

-It is essential to know about heavy-duty plastics like PET, HDPE, PVC, PP, LDPE, PS, ABS, etc. We must know every aspect of these materials to ensure perfect and precise use.
+It is essential to know about heavy-duty plastics like PET, HDPE, Rigid PVC, PP, LDPE, PS, ABS plastic, etc. We must know every aspect of these materials to ensure perfect and precise use.

 All these heavy plastics are unique with their own characteristics.
 And they have different applications for maximizing the usability to get the most out of these materials.
 Here, we elaborate on the distinctive characteristics of these items while providing effective knowledge regarding the applications.